Sometimes An Ingrate Nation: Bitching About A Free Tab On America's Bill

 Led by their virtuous prime minister, Canadians have no self-esteem issues.
 So it is with the latest vanity game.
 Canadians miffed with President Trump’s bracing assessment of Canadians as partners have decided that they will boycott American holidays, American products, American culture.
 It’s a trade tantrum.

-This notion has caught on like wildfire with the virtuous set north ofter 49th parallel.
+This notion has caught on like wildfire with the virtuous set north of the 49th parallel.
 They’re trying to top each other in their zeal to avenge Trump’s harsh rhetoric about Canada as a deadbeat.
 Yes, the Donald could have couched the criticism in more comforting words.
 He possesses a bulldozer tongue.

 But it’s not like official Canada has ever been fulsome in its praise of Americans either.
-House organs such as the CBC or Toronto Star never tired of looking down their patrician noses at the Excited States— and that was before Trump.
+House organs such as the CBC or Toronto Star never tire of looking down their patrician noses at the Excited States— and that was before Trump.
 Condescension has been the fallback position for the Family Compact toward its rich cousins.

 As they shun American arugula or latté makers in their righteous fury, Canadians take so much for granted.
 Before Canadians overdose on outrage, perhaps they should examine a few of the things Canadians always assume when it comes to America.